Accreditation ♦ Admissions Criteria ♦ Mission ♦ Program Philosophy ♦ Prerequisites ♦ Curriculum ♦ Curriculum Design ♦ OT

-The philosophy of the Occupational Therapy Program at the Richard Stockton College of New Jersey is based on the philosophy of the profession as well as an articulated approach to human beings and how they learn based on the philosophy of occupational therapy education (2007).
+The philosophy of the Occupational Therapy Program at Stockton University is based on the philosophy of the profession as well as an articulated approach to human beings and how they learn based on the philosophy of occupational therapy education (2007).

 The Occupational Therapy Program at Stockton University is based on the philosophy of the profession that describes occupation as the uniquely personal and meaningful activities that provide clients with a sense of personal identity and support participation in a variety of contexts/environments.
 Occupation is expressed uniquely in clients across the lifespan, along a developmental continuum, and within varied contexts.
-Occupational therapy is a profession that understands the primary importance of occupation in allowing individuals to be productive, satisfied, and contributing members of society.
-When individuals are prevented from participating in occupations due to biological, psychological, societal, or other environmental factors, dysfunction may occur.
+Occupational therapy is a profession that understands the primary importance of occupation in allowing clients to be productive, satisfied, and contributing members of society.
+When clients are prevented from participating in occupations due to biological, psychological, societal, or other environmental factors, dysfunction may occur.
 Occupation is utilized by the occupational therapist for both intrinsic and therapeutic purposes.
-Occupational therapists’ understanding of the restorative, normalizing, and life-enhancing role of occupation enables individuals to engage in occupation to support participation n context(s).
-(AOTA, 2002).
+Occupational therapists’ understanding of the restorative, normalizing, and life-enhancing role of occupation enables clients to engage in occupation to support participation in context(s) (AOTA, 2011).